FeelsDEX/feels/docs/300_launch_sequence.md

 3. Mark pool as having bonding curve deployed

 The initial buy executes at the current market price, guaranteeing the deployer gets the best available price as the first buyer.

+## Launch Factory (Recommended for MVP)

+To reduce friction and errors, creators can use a one‑click Launch Factory (CLI/script or wrapper instruction) that:
+- Validates prerequisites (balances, PDA derivations, account rents)
+- Initializes the pool and deploys bonding curve liquidity in one atomic transaction when possible
+- Falls back to a safe, idempotent two‑step sequence if CU limits require
+- Optionally performs the initial buy as a normal swap

+Idempotent flags (e.g., `pool_initialized`, `curve_deployed`, `graduation_pending`) make retries safe.
+A single `PoolLaunched` event is emitted only after all steps complete; intermediate events help guide retries if needed.

 ## Step 5: Token Expiration (Optional)